Law and religion round-up – 16th December

 Erskine May

-On 13 December, the Leader of the House of Commons, Andrea Leadsom, announced that the new edition of Erskine May, which is due to be published in 2019, will be publicly available on Parliament’s website, as well as on Parliament’s intranet and in hard copy as normal.
+On 13 December, the Leader of the House of Commons, Andrea Leadsom, that the new edition of Erskine May, which is due to be published in 2019, will be publicly available on Parliament’s website, as well as on Parliament’s intranet and in hard copy as normal.
 The first edition was published in the mid-19th century and new editions are published approximately every six or seven years, but this will be the first one publicly available online.
 The current edition, published on 30 June 2011, has a RRP of £439.99 although significant savings are available at some outlets.

 Quick links